-- Model Loading: This stage involves moving the model parameters to the GPU memory.
-Here the current memory usage is the model memory. - 2) Forward pass: Here the input batch is passed through the model and the intermediate activations are stored in memory for use by backpropagation.
-Here the current memory consumption is contributed by the model and the activations. - 3) Backward pass: The gradients are computed from the end of the network to the beginning while discarding the saved activations during the traversal.
+- 3) Backward pass: The gradients are computed from the end of the network to the beginning while discarding the saved activations during the traversal.
 The memory usage in this step is by the model and the gradients. - 4) Optimizer parameters: The optimizer parameters are updated during the backpropagation.
 The parameters would vary depending on the type of learning algorithm such as Adam, RMSProp, etc. For example, Adam would estimate the first and second moments of the gradients.
 Here the memory is depleted by the model, gradients, and gradient moments. - 5) Training iterations: Once the first iteration has passed and the optimizer has taken a step, the gradient and gradient moments are updated and stored in memory.
 So the maximum memory consumption in the subsequent training iterations will be in parts by the model, activations, gradients, and gradient moments.

 We used the PyTorch framework and a Quadro RTX 6000 GPU in implementing and evaluating the models.
-Figure 2 demonstrates the GPU memory usage by Mbed-ATN model and Oracle with the same evaluation settings.
-In Fig.2a, we analyze the GPU memory usage when the input tensor lengths are configured to M=10 kS and M=100 kS.
+Figure 4 demonstrates the GPU memory usage by Mbed-ATN model and Oracle [22] with the same evaluation settings on the challenging frequency hopping BT emissions.
+In Fig.4a, we analyze the GPU memory usage when the input tensor lengths are configured to M=10 kS and M=100 kS.
 It can be seen that the memory usage rapidly scales up to trigger OOM with the Oracle model while the proposed Mbed-ATN maintains manageable and very low memory usage.
 This corresponds to a $7.3\times$ and $65.2\times$ lesser memory usage with Mbed-ATN architecture in contrast to Oracle at sample lengths of M=10kS and M = 100 kS respectively.
 This evaluation was carried out with a batch size of 2.
 A higher batch size of 70 and an input sample length M=1 MS were not feasible with the Oracle model.
-However to provide more insight to the readers, we characterize the proposed Mbed-ATN at different batch sizes and sample lengths in Fig.2b.
+However, to provide more insight to the readers, we characterize the proposed Mbed-ATN at different batch sizes and sample lengths in Fig.4b.
 These analyses demonstrate the GPU memory usage with the proposed Mbed-ATN well under the GPU memory capacity.